Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: Introduction

 The outline of this paper is the following.
 In Section~\ref{sec:preliminaries}, we present the setup of this paper and some technical definitions.
-In Section~\ref{sec:RGES_nom}, we prove robust global exponential stability of the data-driven MHE considering noise-free offline data and noisy online output measurements.
-We relax the setup by allowing for noisy offline measured states and outputs and prove pRES in Section~\ref{sec:pRGES_state_output}.
+In Section~\ref{sec:pRGES_state_output}, we prove pRES of the proposed MHE framework.
 We close this paper by means of an illustrative example and a conclusion in Sections~\ref{sec:ill_example} and~\ref{sec:Conclusion}, respectively.